maximilien/ghtrack/README.md

 #### `--summarize`

-Using this flag for any of the commands will generate two additional table of data that summarize the data independent of users and per-repo.
+Using this flag for any of the commands will generate two additional tables of data that summarize the results independent of specific users.
 So the total number of commits, issues, reviews, and prs for each repo.
 This data is shown in two views [data, repo, total] and [repo, data, total].
 For example:

 ```bash
 ./ght stats july knative --commits --issues --summarize \